-- a.
-Flashy streams can require longer periods of record to establish a statistical reference frame compared to streams with long response times. - b.
-One of the primary interventions that might disrupt a short reference period are climatic extremes (i.e., drought or flood years) and ocean oscillations (see 1d above). - c.
-Consider interventions in the watershed that can also affect stream responses (e.g., changing land use, weir installation, upstream dams, etc.). - d.
-Incorporate existing monitoring information directly, through indexing, or extrapolation to establish reference conditions. - 1.
-Identify the management practices to be monitored: - a.
-Input management document homeowner/landowner fertilizer application rates and timing. - b.
+- 1. Identify the management practices to be monitored: - Input management document homeowner/landowner fertalizer, application rates, and timing. - b.
 Best management practices document the maintenance of the BMPs in addition to the time since their installation, and track constituents of concern (i.e. sediment, nitrogen, phosphorus, biotic index). - c.
 Point source discharge determine the NPDES limits and track changes in effluent constituent concentrations/loads over time with permit renewal. - d.
 Water management monitor runoff from sites with and without management practices in place. - 2.
 Consider attributes of these management practices in designing the monitoring network. - a.
-System type- e.g. stormwater detention basins will require a different monitoring approach than rain gardens. - b.
-System characteristics- e.g. nutrient management for pasture is different than nutrient management for crops. - c.
-Seasonal/runoff differences- e.g. monitoring during the growing season will likely be different than during the non-growing season, including the responses of stream biota to nutrient inputs.
+System type e.g., stormwater detention basins will require a different monitoring approach than rain gardens. - b.
+System characteristics e.g., nutrient management for pasture is different than nutrient management for crops.